glutanimate/anki-addons-misc/ankiweb.md

 **Other notes**

+Pending review counts will appear as negative numbers.
+Rather than a deliberate design decision this is a workaround I had to employ in order to utilize two distinct color schemes for past and future reviews.

-As the add-on uses the review log to draw its entries, it will also include reviews of cards that might have been deleted in the meantime.
-For that reason the browser might not draw up any results when clicking on a day sometimes.
+The browser might not draw up any results when clicking on a day sometimes.
+This is because the review log also contains entries on cards that might have been deleted in the meantime.

 In order to show the cards reviewed on a specific day the add-on adds a new search filter to Anki.
 This filter can also be used outside of the add-on, e.g. in regular browser searches and is called in the following way: "seen:days_ago" (e.g. "seen:365").

+**Bug Reports and Suggestions**

+Bug reports and suggestions are always welcome, but it might take me a while to get to them.
+Please don't post them here, as I won't be able to help you or reply.
+Instead, please either use the [issues page](https://github.com/Glutanimate/anki-addons-misc/issues) on GitHub or create a new thread on the [add-on forums](https://anki.tenderapp.com/discussions/add-ons/) (no registration required).

 **Changelog**

+2017-01-01 – Switched from an absolute color scale to one that's relative to the average daily review count (inspired by the comment below)
 2016-12-31 – Initial release

 **Credits and License**